Irenezs/Notes/Untitled.md

 	- 1
 		- In Paper
 	- 2
 		- Maxwell's model predicts that light is a series of oscillating E and B fields propagating through space.
+Oscillating current in T provides an oscillating E field, leading to oscillating perpendicular B fields.
+These B fields will produce a varying emf in the loop